sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Horse at bar, Escuro goes to speak to him

-Ostridge, speaking to friars
+Ostrich, speaking to friars

 Mouse woman, beaver woman, outside door to bathroom, ('quiet luxury')

-Lady Findebear: older ostridge woman, a little hunched over, ruby necklace
+Lady Findebear: older ostrich woman, a little hunched over, ruby necklace

 *Rolling perception on room (15)*
-- Ostrich and friars by bar–bartender is ignoring ostridge as he tries to order drink
+- Ostrich and friars by bar–bartender is ignoring ostrich as he tries to order drink
 - Well dressed male arctic fox, w/ rubies and amber woven into his suit

 *Perception on Lady Findebear (20)*